-During this time, I was also starting to feel different.
+During this time, I was also starting to feel different from others.
 Sure, puberty makes us all feel pretty weird and different, but this was…different…er.
 I became obsessed with the idea of my gender.
 Why wasn’t I a girl, like I should have been?
 Something wasn’t right.
-I spent countless nights wishing that I would just wake up in the morning in the body I knew I should have been.
-I did what many young people in my situation did, I explored gender expression by borrowing clothes from female relatives.
+I spent countless nights wishing I would just wake up in the morning in the body I knew I should have.
+I did what many young people in my situation did: I explored gender expression by borrowing clothes from female relatives.
 And I would get caught, feel ashamed, promise myself I would forget about those feelings, and repeat.
 Later this would present itself as a common “purchase-purge” cycle that many trans folks experience.

 As easy as it had become for me to put all of my feminine feelings and things into a box and ignore their existence for a while, I tossed my Christianity in a box, too, and largely forgot about it.
-The difference, however, was that the gender dysphoria persisted while my god belief turned into apatheism.
+The difference, however, was that the gender dysphoria persisted while my god belief turned into “apatheism.”
 I forgot about it.
 It didn’t affect my life at all.
 Maybe a god exists, maybe not, but I wasn’t living my life in any particular way because of it.
 “Be a good person” was my religion.
-I got married, my first wife knew about my gender struggles and was tolerant but not necessarily supportive of it.
+I got married; my wife knew about my gender struggles and was tolerant but not necessarily supportive.
 We moved from Illinois to Florida, drifted apart, and got divorced.
-I remarried and we had a child, she knew of my struggles and was pretty supportive, and we settled into family life.
+I remarried a woman who knew of my struggles and was pretty supportive.
+We had a child and settled into family life.

 North Carolina passed HB2 in 2016 in response to a local anti-discrimination ordinance.
 HB2 effectively limited people to only use a restroom which matched their gender as assigned at birth.
 It made me more vocal, more engaged, and launched my so-called “angry atheist” phase.
-I was furious at the constant attacks on GSRM-identified people in the name of Jesus, and those attacks being blessed by the U.S. and state governments under the guise of “religious liberty”.
-This led me into organizing and activism, where my anger started to subside.
+I was furious at the constant attacks on GSRM (Gender, Sexuality, and Romantic Minority)-identified people in the name of Jesus, and those attacks being blessed by the U.S. and state governments under the guise of “religious liberty.”
+This led me to organizing and activism, where my anger started to subside.
 I came to realize that atheism is a bit useless on its own.
-Atheism doesn’t compel me to fight for the marginalized and minority, my humanism does.
-I started a local atheist nonprofit with some new friends, and while we chose to wear the “Scarlet Letter” in our name, most of our work is humanist.
+Atheism doesn’t compel me to fight for the marginalized and minority—humanism does.
+I started a local atheist nonprofit with some new friends, and while we chose to wear the “scarlet letter” of atheism in our name, most of our work is humanist.
 Sure, sitting around with like-minded people scoffing at supernatural beliefs has its place, but putting humanism first—actively working to better the lives of those around us—is where we make a real difference.

-Now I’m pushing those boundaries for myself, our team, and others even further.
-Our organization, the Atheist Community of Polk County is an American Humanist Association affiliate and we’re a Foundation Beyond Belief Network Team.
-We helped launch a novel food pantry delivery program in response to the novel coronavirus and we work to address food insecurity among students and their families in our public schools and among the local homeless populations.
-I produce and host a YouTube/Podcast show called “Freethought in Florida” which helps promote humanist ideals.
-Most recently I became a Humanist Celebrant and joined the board of the Humanist Society to help further advance humanism and make a positive impact in the world.
+Now I’m pushing those boundaries for myself, our team and others even further.
+The Atheist Community of Polk County is an American Humanist Association affiliate and a Foundation Beyond Belief Network Team.
+It helped launch a novel food pantry delivery program and works to address food insecurity among students and their families in public schools and among the local homeless populations.
+Until my family’s recent move to Colorado, I produced and hosted a YouTube/podcast show called “Freethought in Florida”.
+I have also become a Humanist Celebrant and joined the board of the Humanist Society to help further advance humanism and make a positive impact in the world.